drewhart/geonomics_docs/sphinx_dir/doc.rst

 .. code-block:: python

-                      #parameters for a 'file'-type Scape
+                      #parameters for a 'file'-type Layer
                       'file': {
                           #</path/to/file>.<ext>
                           'filepath':                     '/PATH/TO/FILE.EXT',